tkam8/f5bigiq-setupguide/docs/class1/module1/lab1/module1.rst

      |lab-1-11|

 #.
 Log in using the root/default credentials and type in ``config`` to configure the management ip.
-You can also change the admin credentials by using below commands:

-     - ``tmsh modify auth password admin``
-     - ``tmsh save sys config``

      |lab-1-12|

 #.
-Access the management IP over HTTPS and log in using the admin credentials you set or use admin/admin default credentials.
+Access the management IP over HTTPS and log in using the default credentials (admin/admin).

 .. |lab-1-1| image:: images/lab-1-1.png
 .. |lab-1-2| image:: images/lab-1-2.png